clusterio/clusterio/README.md

     sudo setcap 'cap_net_bind_service=+ep' $(readlink -f $(which node))

-### Portforwarding doesn't work on the master server when running under WSL
+### Port forwarding doesn't work on the master server when running under WSL

 If you follow the ubuntu guide on WSL (Windows Subsystem for Linux, Bash on Ubuntu on Windows specifically), you will find that the website works on localhost and on your local ip, but not on the global ip.
 This is also true when you correctly port-forwarded the correct ports.